Phillies Vs. Diamondbacks Prediction, Odds, Pick

 The Philadelphia Phillies take on the Arizona Diamondbacks.
 Check out our MLB odds series for our Phillies Diamondbacks prediction and pick.

-Ranger Suarez gets the call for the Phillies, while Madison Bumgarner starts for the Diamondbacks.
+Aaron Nola goes to the hill for the Phillies, while Zac Gallen takes the ball for the Diamondbacks.

-Ranger Suarez missed a few weeks at the start of July.
-He returned to the Philadelphia rotation on July 16.
-His ERA at the time was 4.33.
-He was having an ordinary season, much like the Phillies.
-Since the All-Star break, the Phillies have become a much better team.
-Suarez has become a much better pitcher, lowering his ERA nearly a full run down to 3.38.
-He has been superb after returning to the rotation.
-Suarez, in his last seven starts (July 16 and onward), has pitched 41 innings and allowed only seven earned runs.
-Crucially, he has given up just one home run in those 41 innings.
-His reliability coincides with the fact that the Phillies are beating bad teams and are cashing in when they get a weaker set of games on their schedule.
-Suarez is a big reason Philadelphia is solidifying its place as a playoff team.
-He will need to continue to deliver this level of performance in September if the Fightin’ Phils are to play postseason baseball in 2022.
+Aaron Nola has a 3.08 ERA.
+He has been very good for the Phillies this year.
+He is, however, not an easy pitcher to get a read on.
+Check out his last eight starts in terms of earned runs allowed.
+From July 11 through Aug.
+25, here are the eight numbers of earned runs allowed: five, zero, five, one, one, one, five, zero.
+Certainly over the past two months, Nola has either been excellent or below-average, with nothing in between.
+If you look at his starts in May and June, the larger overall patterns have not changed very much.
+Only in April were his starts more consistent from week to week (not necessarily better, either, because he wasn’t dominating hitters in his better starts that month).
+Will Nola give up five runs against the D-Backs, or only one?
+You decide.

-Madison Bumgarner posted a 1.17 ERA in April.
-In every subsequent month of the season, his monthly ERA has been over four runs.
-It has been especially rough for Bumgarner after the All-Star break.
-In each of his last five starts and in six of his last seven appearances, he has allowed at least four earned runs and five total runs.
-Walking 14 hitters in those six subpar starts has been bad, but the main problem is that Bumgarner is giving up a lot of solid contact.
-He has allowed at least eight base hits in five of his past seven starts, seven hits in six of his last seven appearances.
-That’s a lot of baserunners and a lot of solidly-hit balls.
+Zac Gallen has been terrific for Arizona this year.
+He had a 1.14 ERA on May 19.
+He was exceptional in the first month and a half of the season.
+Then, from late May through early July, hitters made adjustments and figured him out.
+On July 8, his ERA ballooned to 3.62.
+Everyone wondered if this regression was going to be permanent, or if Gallen would find an answer.
+He has responded by shaving one run off his ERA and doing something special in the process.

 Courtesy of FanDuel, here are the Phillies-Diamondbacks MLB odds.